Abarim Publications' online Biblical Hebrew Dictionary

 But their esteemed objections seem to disregard a possible connection on account of soothsayers being occupied with covered or obstructed things, and were known thereby.
-Our word occult(ist) means precisely that, as it comes from the Latin words ob, meaning to or towards, and celare, meaning to conceal.
+Our English word occult(ist) means precisely that, as it comes from the Latin words ob, meaning to or towards, and celare, meaning to conceal.
 To a Hebrew audience, however, there was very little difference between a soothsaying liver-watcher and a proper prophet of God.
 Both did weird and mysterious things and came up with inexplicable information.
 The difference between the man of God and the man of the chicken liver was not in their ways and doings, but in their employer (which would be their imagination in the case of the latter and the Most High in case of the former) and obviously in the outcome of their predictions.

 The root עון ('wn) isn't used as verb in the Bible, but scholars identify several Arabic verbs which may be cognate to this Hebrew one.
 BDB Theological Dictionary suggests relations to an Arabic verb meaning to support or help, while HAW Theological Wordbook of the Old Testament sees connections to an Arabic verb that means to cover or conceal, which links it firmly to the previous root(s).
 Note that this hypothetical root is spelled the same as the noun עון ('awon), meaning iniquity or guilt.
 In the Hebrew of the Bible the following derivations occur: